ngeiswei/tv-toolbox/README.md

 A question that has been in the back my mind for a long time is:

-What is the probability distribution obtained from applying a rule formula to premises which are themselves first probabilities?
+What is the probability distribution obtained from applying a rule formula to premises which are themselves first order probabilities?

 Let us for instance consider the conjunction introduction rule